DiscordAPI/docs/docs/reference/guilds/members.rst

 GUILD_MEMBER_ADD
 ~~~~~~~~~~~~~~

 Member has joined to the guild.
+Note: d is in `Member Format`_.

 .. code-block:: json